unbornchikken/NOOOCL/README.md

 The problem is WebCL specification is a nerfed version of the OpenCL 1.0 with some support of minor Open CL 1.1 features.
 Right now OpenCL standard stays on version 2.0 which is a huge step forward from the 1.x line.
-When WebCL will be a released technology it will be a toy compared to the mainline.
+When WebCL will be a released technology, it will be a toy compared to the mainline.

 There is already a [WebCL module for Node.js](https://www.npmjs.com/package/node-webcl), if you are interested.
-But this module doesn't seem to be maintained for a while, and have strange dependencies for no apparent reason (you just **don't need** GLFW, GLEW, AntTweakBar and FreeImage to run OpenCL programs, trust me).
+But this module doesn't seem to be maintained for a while, and has strange dependencies for no apparent reason (you just **don't need** GLFW, GLEW, AntTweakBar and FreeImage to run OpenCL programs, trust me).

 ## Why NOOOCL?